-(h) Highest oxidation state shown by transition elements of 4d and 5d series is +8.
+(h) Highest oxidation state shown by transition elements of the 4d and 5d series is +8.
 Ruthenium and Osmium are the elements showing this oxidation state.

 (j) Usually higher oxidation states are shown in the compounds that are formed with highly electronegative elements like O and F.

 (k) They also show zero oxidation state in their carbonyl compounds like Ni(CO)4.